aws-solutions-library-samples/guidance-for-creating-player-insights-with-generative-ai-on-aws/README.md

 ### Cost

-As of May, 2024, the cost for running this Guidance with the default settings in the _us-west-2_ is approximately $1337.8 per month for processing 2000 requests.
+As of July, 2024, the cost for running this Guidance with the default settings in the _us-west-2_ is approximately $1337.8 per month for processing 2000 requests.

 ### Sample Cost Table